 I'm going to do this week and next week a little differently.
 This is because the first two episodes of Season 2 look at subjects that I know little to nothing about.
-I'm going to resist the urge to Google, at least until I've written my reviews, so for the most part I won't be looking at factual inaccuracies or wondering about the credentials of the people being interviewed.
+I'm going to resist the urge to Google, at least until I've written my reviews.
+For the most part I won't be looking at factual inaccuracies or wondering about the credentials of the people being interviewed.
 I'm just going to watch and enjoy and talk about what I see.

 We start with footage of the desert.
 Leonard Nimoy tells us these are the Superstition Mountains of Arizona, and that people go there seeking treasure.
 There's a lone man wandering in the desert, and a buzzard wheeling in the sky.
 The man—an old guy with a big white beard—turns out to me re-enacting a scene.
 Nimoy tells us that in 1860, a miner known as 'the Dutchman' staggered out of the desert.
 He'd been tortured and his partner had been killed, but he somehow struggled back to town.